 If you’re menstruating, avoid being intimate since it might lead to diseases.
 Wait until the bleeding stops, particularly if you have a history of infections, itching, or painful skin.

 10. Replace pads every 2 to 4 hours.

 Using a sanitary napkin for more than 4 hours might lead to the growth of dangerous microorganisms.
 Change your pad every two to four hours to feel and stay clean, fresh, and sanitary.

 11. Use tampons as little as possible.

 You should be cautious if you use tampons.
-Tampons should be replaced on a regular basis since they may produce toxic shock syndrome, which can be deadly.
+Tampons should be replaced regularly since they may produce toxic shock syndrome, which can be deadly.
 Tampons should not be used if you have an infection, and they should never be worn to bed.

 12. Put on cotton panties.

 Cotton clothing allows the skin to breathe, as opposed to synthetic clothing, which restricts air circulation.
 If there is no air circulation, humidity levels in the intimate region may rise, producing an ideal habitat for deadly germs to thrive.
-Soft, cotton panties should be used on a daily basis, while stylish ones should be reserved for special occasions.
+Soft, cotton panties should be used daily, while stylish ones should be reserved for special occasions.
 Also, avoid wearing clothing that is too tight, such as jeans, bottoms, and trousers.